What is SD-WAN?

-By going down the multisourcing service integration (MSI) route, enterprises basically eliminate all of this complexity by enabling a service integrator to take over the management of the contracts, while the enterprises remain owner of sourcing and contract management.
+By going down the multisourcing service integration (MSI) route, enterprises basically eliminate all of this complexity by enabling a service integrator to take over the management of the contracts, while the enterprises remain owners of sourcing and contract management.

 Here’s a blog that explains the benefits of MSI for SD-WAN deployment.

 MSI allows you to regain control over your suppliers, costs and IT estate, while ensuring that all services work in harmony.
-To find out more watch our video here.
+To find out more, watch our video here.

 Dive deeper into SD-WAN